bastiroid/sharedoc/Software requirements.md

 Normal flow:

- 1. User goes to the site
+i.
+User goes to the site
- 2. The visitor is prompted with the login page and the option to register
+i.
+The visitor is prompted with the login page and the option to register
- 3. Choosing register takes the visitor to the registration form
+i.
+Choosing register takes the visitor to the registration form
- 4. A unique username, strong password and a valid email address have to be provided
+i.
+A unique username, strong password and a valid email address have to be provided
- 5. To finish registration visitor clicks submit
+i.
+To finish registration visitor clicks submit
- 6. The transaction is confirmed and the verification email is sent to the given email address which the user is told to verify first
+i.
+The transaction is confirmed and the verification email is sent to the given email address which the user is told to verify first
- 7. After the verification link is clicked the user account is fully functional
+i.
+After the verification link is clicked the user account is fully functional

 What can go wrong:
 * username is not unique